near/docs/docs/1.concepts/abstraction/chain-signatures.md

 <hr class="subsection" />

 ### Multi-Party Computation Service (MPC)
-Multi-party computation (MPC) allows independent actors to do shared computations on private information, without revealing secrets to each-other.
+Multi-party computation (MPC) allows independent actors to do shared computations on private information without revealing secrets to each other.

 The NEAR MPC service is constantly listening for signature requests (i.e. users calling the `sign` method).
 When a call is detected, the MPC service will:
   1. Ask its nodes to jointly derive a signature for the `payload` using the account identified by the `path`